 FIRE Nuts (Spicy Asian Mala Peanuts)

 Fire up those Nuts!
 Spicy Asian Mala Peanuts – These Sichuan pepper spicy nuts are the perfect compliment for beer or a cocktail.
 They are different, fragrant, and addictive!
 My ‘Spicy’ friends beg for them.
 It may be a simple crunchy snack, but powerful flavor!
-Great for parties, Lunar New Year, Chinese New Years Parties
+Great for parties, Lunar New Year, Chinese New Years Parties.
+Unfortunately these crunchy peanuts have earned a bit of a reputation.
+These nuts are so delicious and popular with Beer and cocktails, they are sometimes referred to as ‘Drunkard’s nuts’.
+Watch out!
+These spicy peanuts are an addictive snack.

 These ‘Mala’ peanuts are a popular and growing snack in China.
 Originally found in the Chongqing and Sichuan regions, these nuts may leave you with a delightful tingling sensation on your lips.
 Like that first great kiss-but a lot more zing!

-Nuts and tingling lips- I could really go down a rabbit hole with this one!
+Nuts and tingling lips- We could really go down a rabbit hole with this one!

 What are Mala Peanuts?

-Mala peanuts, peanuts are first roasted and then coated with a mixture of Sichuan peppercorns, chili peppers, salt, sugar, and other seasonings.
-The peanuts are then fried to complete the cooking process.
-The end result is a snack that is crispy on the outside and soft on the inside, with a spicy and numbing taste that lingers in the mouth for a long time.
+Mala peanuts, peanuts are coated with a mixture of Sichuan peppercorns, chili peppers, salt, honey, and other seasonings and fried until golden brown.
+Enjoy a snack that is crispy on the outside and soft on the inside, with a spicy and numbing taste that lingers in the mouth for a long time.

 In China, Mala peanuts are not only enjoyed as a favorite snack but are also a popular ingredient in various dishes.
 They are often used as a topping for noodles and soups, or mixed in with vegetables and meats.
-Mala peanuts add a new dimension to the taste of these dishes, making them more flavorful and spicy.
-Commercially Huang Fei Hong sells a version of these homemade Chinese peanuts.
+Add a new dimension to the taste of these dishes, making them more flavorful and spicy.
+Commercially Huang Fei Hong spicy peanuts are produced and sold in Asian markets – but wait until you try our Sichuan Spicy Peanuts recipe- spicy peanuts at home.

 What is Lunar New Year?